Skip to main content

 State and federal law require the person receiving child support payments to pay an annual $25 fee in cases where:

-1. They have never received public assistance; and
+1. They have never received public assistance

 Making Payments

-In order to make a payment, you will need:
+To make a payment, you will need:

-• FSR account number;
+• FSR account number

-• Your name; and
+• Your name

-• The amount to remit for each FSR account.
+• The amount to remit for each FSR account

 Payment Methods